 Avoid being the Stepzilla in your Blended Family

 If this accusation is true, stepmothers, in reality, have a high mountain to climb to rid that image of the evil stepmother.
-As a stepmother myself, I reflected on how my husband (their father) and I proved that I am not any of the Disney evil stepmothers that are described above.
+As a stepmother myself, I reflected on how my husband (their father) and I proved that I am not any of the Disney evil stepmothers that are sometimes found in a blended family.

 - Make sure that you and your new husband are on the same page with regards to priorities for the family